 Double Duty: Ideas for Play and Developmental Milestone Tracking

-Below are some suggestions of activities you can do with your children this summer and how to use them to monitor developmental milestones.
-Some of these suggestions can be done with you and your child alone, whereas some might need a few more people.
+Below are some suggestions for activities you can do with your children this summer and how to use them to monitor developmental milestones.
+Some of these activities can be done with you and your child alone, whereas some might require a few more people.

-- Milestone example: recognize objects and instructions.
-Around the age of 2 children can usually recognize and point to objects when they are named.
+- Milestone example: Around the age of two, children can usually recognize and point to objects when they are named.
 This is also the time when children can follow simple instructions.
-Print out pictures of the items you want your children to find and have t.
-For example, you could show your child a picture of a ball, ask them the name it, and then tell them to find one you’ve hidden in your backyard.
+For example you could show your children a picture of a ball, ask them to name it, and then tell them to find one you’ve hidden in your backyard.

-Play hide and seek outside: A long-time favorite for children, hide and seek is a great game to play in the backyard.
-This game can also be used to see how well your children are doing on milestones such as spatial awareness following directions.
+Play hide-and-seek outside: A long-time favorite of children, hide-and-seek is easy to play and a great game to determine how well your children are doing on milestones such as spatial awareness and following directions.

-- Milestone example: understanding words like “in,” “on,” or “under.”
-At age 3, children can demonstrate their understanding of spatial awareness with words like in, on or under.
-When playing with your children, ask them to say where you or their friends were hiding, such as “under the tree” or “in the shed.”
+- Milestone example: At age three, children can demonstrate their understanding of spatial awareness with words such as “in,” “on,” or “under.”
+When playing with your children, ask them to say where you or their friends are hiding, such as “under the tree” or “in the shed.”

-Have a group playdate like a dance party: Help another parent out by giving them a break and hold a group playdate that can help you track your child’s development.
-Group activities like a dance party can help you see how well your child is doing on milestones such as cooperation, creativity and imagination, or wanting to please friends.
+Have a group play date: Help another parent out by giving him/her a break and hold a group play date.
+Group activities can help you see how well your child is doing on milestones such as cooperation, creativity and imagination, or wanting to please friends.

-- Milestone example: At age 5, children reach a point in their social and emotional development where they want to please their friends and be like them.
-Group playdates can help you determine the pace at which your child is developing socially.
+- Milestone example: At age five, children reach a point in their social and emotional development where they want to please their friends and be like them.
+Group play dates can help you determine the pace at which your child is developing socially.
 They can also help kids learn from one another.

-For some more suggestions of activities and how they relate to development, check out this toolkit called “Go Out and Play!”
+For some more suggestions of activities and how they relate to development, view and download the “Go Out and Play!”toolkit.